civican/legisinfo/42-1/bills/C-69/bill_text.md

   **(1)** Every federal authority that is in possession of specialist or expert information or knowledge with respect to a designated project that is the subject of the Agency's preparations must, on the Agency's request and within the period that it specifies, make that information or knowledge available to the Agency.

-  **(2)** Every federal authority that has powers, duties or functions conferred on it under any Act of Parliament other than this Act with respect to a designated project that is the subject of the Agency's preparations must, on the Agency's request, engage the proponent of the designated project in order that the federal authority may specify to the proponent the information, if any, that it may require in order to exercise those powers or perform those duties or functions.
+  **(2)** Every federal authority that has powers, duties or functions conferred on it under any Act of Parliament other than this Act with respect to a designated project that is the subject of the Agency's preparations — including the Canadian Energy Regulator, the Canadian Nuclear Safety Commission, the Canada-Nova Scotia Offshore Petroleum Board and the Canada–Newfoundland and Labrador Offshore Petroleum Board — must, on the Agency's request, engage the proponent of the designated project in order that the federal authority may specify to the proponent the information, if any, that it may require in order to exercise those powers or perform those duties or functions.

 ### Section 14